To facilitate encapsulation and reuse of schema parameters related to design targets, SiliconCompiler implements a

 The following example demonstrates the functional equivalent at the command line:

-A full list of built-in demo targets can be found on the Targets directory page.
+A full list of built-in demo targets can be found on the Pre-Defined Targets page.